What Is a Wall Mural? The Art That Transforms Your Walls

 Murals as Vehicles for Social Commentary

 Contemporary muralists frequently engage with political and social issues.
 These public artworks spark conversations.
 Challenge assumptions.
-Give voice to marginalized communities in ways gallery art seldom achieves, due to accessibility barriers and institutional gatekeeping—the accessibility of outdoor murals democratizes art consumption, reaching audiences who might never enter museums or galleries because of economic constraints, cultural alienation, or geographic isolation.
+Give voice to marginalized communities in ways gallery wall art seldom achieves, due to accessibility barriers and institutional gatekeeping—the accessibility of outdoor murals democratizes art consumption, reaching audiences who might never enter museums or galleries because of economic constraints, cultural alienation, or geographic isolation.

 Community-created murals strengthen neighborhood bonds and collective identity through collaborative processes.
 Projects involving residents in design and execution foster pride and ownership that persists long after completion.